 Temperature Body temperature in Celsius.
-Use auxiliary or rectal, but not skin probe (temperature of the baby taken by the incubator).
+Range valid from 25°C to 45°C. Use axillary or rectal, but not skin probe (temperature of the baby taken by the incubator).
 If no appropriate recording select unknown (mandatory field).
 Systolic BP Systolic blood pressure in mm Hg.
+Range valid from 5 mm Hg to 300 mm Hg.
 Arterial line pressures and cuff pressures should be weighted equally.
 If more than one blood pressure is recorded, score the average blood pressure.
 If no appropriate recording is available select unknown (mandatory field).
 Respiratory Status: Severe Record if infant is intubated and receiving mechanical ventilation.
 Also record if the infant is not intubated, but suffers from apneic spells or gasping or if the infant is being bagged.
 Respiratory Status: Moderate Record if respiratory rate is greater than 60 resps per minute OR oxygen saturation recording (SPO2) is less than 85 regardless of mode of ventilation (i.e. CPAP or oxygen treatment).
 Therefore, a patient breathing less than or equal to 60 resps per minute but who is actually on CPAP will be scored as 'respiratory statusnone'.
 This is because we are looking to capture changes in patient condition as opposed to severity of the condition itself.
 If both severe and moderate symptoms are displayed, score as severe (the higher of the two).
 Respiratory Status: None Record if respiratory rate is less than or equal to 60 breaths per minute AND oxygen saturation recording (SPO2) is greater than or equal to 85 regardless of mode of ventilation (i.e. CPAP or oxygen treatment).
 Therefore, a patient breathing less than 60 resps per minute but who is actually on CPAP will be scored as 'respiratory status-none'.
 This is because we are looking to capture changes in patient condition as opposed to severity of the condition itself.
 Respiratory Status: Unknown Record if respiratory rate is missing.
 Selecting one field in Respiratory Status is mandatory.
-Gestational age appropriate response to stimulus: none Record if infant shows no gestationally appropriate response to stimulus.
-Also record if the infant has had seizures or been given muscle relaxants (i.e. pancuronium) within the last few hours of the scoring time.
-Gestational age appropriate response to stimulus: lethargic response Record if infant has a lethargic gestationally appropriate response (i.e. slow to respond, no crying, reduced activity, poor response to painful stimuli such as heel prick or venepuncture, etc.) when exposed to a stimulus.
-Gestational age appropriate response to stimulus: withdraws vigorously Record if infant shows a vigorous gestationally appropriate response when exposed to a stimulus.
-A vigorous response is characterized by behaviour such as crying or withdrawing.
-Score the most intense response demonstrated.
-Gestational age appropriate response to stimulus: Unknown Record if a gestationally appropriate response to stimulus is missing.
-Selecting one field in Gestational age appropriate response to stimulus is mandatory.
+Gestational age Record if infant shows no gestationally appropriate response to stimulus.
+Also record if the infant has had appropriate seizures or been given muscle relaxants (i.e. pancuronium) within the last few hours of the scoring time. response to stimulus: None Gestational age Record if infant has a lethargic gestationally appropriate response (i.e. slow to respond, no crying, reduced appropriate activity, poor response to painful stimuli such as heel prick or venepuncture, etc.) when exposed to a response to stimulus. stimulus: Lethargic response, no cry Gestational age Record if infant shows a normal gestationally appropriate response when exposed to a stimulus. appropriate response to stimulus: GA appropriate response when handled Costational and Depart if a gastationally appropriate response to stimulus is missing Gestational age Record if a gestationally appropriate response to stimulus is missing. appropriate Salasting one field in Costational age appropriate response to stimulus is mandatory response to stimulus: Selecting one field in Gestational age appropriate response to stimulus is mandatory.
+Score the most intense response demonstrated or documented.
+Unknown Score the most intense response demonstrated of documented.
+UHKHOWH